 From the start of their PhD, SCENARIO students are immersed in an excellent research environment within a research group.
 Many have a supervisory team that spans several research areas and we encourage collaboration with our many partners.
 Host departments/institutions will hold seminars and discussion groups which students are encouraged to attend.
 The Walker Institute training and seminars are also open to SCENARIO students.

 A wide range of MSc modules at the University of Reading and the University of Surrey are available to SCENARIO PhD students.
-A list of suggested modules can be found here, but students can chose from the full range of modules at the University of Reading and the University of Surrey.
+Students can chose from the full range of modules at the University of Reading and the University of Surrey.

 We work with other DTPs to deliver Masterclasses on specialist topics such as data assimilation.
 Details of available programmes will be posted on our news and events page.